Tan-Tripathi/Hotel_Booking_Cancellation-Excel-Project/README.md

 1. **Cancellation Rates**:
    - **Overall Cancellation Rate**: Approximately 37%.
    - **City Hotel vs. Resort Hotel**: City Hotels have fewer total bookings but a slightly higher cancellation rate.
-     - City Hotel cancellations: 11,122
+     - City Hotel cancellations: 33,102(75% of total cancellation)
-     - Resort Hotel cancellations: 33,102
+     - Resort Hotel cancellations: 11,122(25% of total cancellation)

 2. **Guest Types**:
    - Couples form the majority of bookings (81,560 total bookings), but also account for a significant number of cancellations (32,424).